-Participation in DPP transactions may include the issuance of signed subscription agreements for suitability purposes.
+Participation in DPP transactions and other complex products may include the issuance of signed subscription agreements for suitability purposes.
 In the event that a subscription agreement is not required, the Firm requires that a suitability questionnaire is properly completed in place of a subscription agreement.
 The designated supervisor is responsible for ensuring the all suitability questionnaires (if applicable) are properly completed and that all documentation is maintained.
 Additionally, all signed and completed agreements are to be kept on file.